-IoT is already being used in many places to provide exciting insights into the consumer’s behavior.
-For instance, IoT connected coffee makers are providing invaluable insights to manufacturers of these machines like how many cups of coffee does an average person make during a day, whether the coffee consumption is higher during the weekdays or the weekends.
+IoT is already being used in many places to provide exciting insights into consumer behavior.
+For instance, IoT-connected coffee makers are providing invaluable insights to manufacturers of these machines like how many cups of coffee does an average person makes during a day, and whether the coffee consumption is higher during the weekdays or the weekends.

 IoT is being used in the domain of sentiment Analytics, which pertains to studying the interaction of users with a brand on social media.
 IoT sensors are being deployed in fashion shows and in basketball league games to gauge the level of engagement of the audience with the event.

-These sensors provide data to the Big Data Analytics algorithms, which then determines the level of human engagement by analyzing the changes in the emotions of the audience.
-The human emotions are measured using a variety of sensors and AI, which include gyros, high-speed video cameras (to detect the facial expressions), Accelerometers, Audio, Heart rate Sensors, Skin conductance Sensors, to name a few.
+These sensors provide data to the Big Data Analytics algorithms, which then determine the level of human engagement by analyzing the changes in the emotions of the audience.
+Human emotions are measured using a variety of sensors and AI, which include gyros, high-speed video cameras (to detect facial expressions), Accelerometers, Audio, Heart rate Sensors, and Skin conductance Sensors, to name a few.
 Then this data is analyzed using complicated AI systems.

-The sophistication level of these sensors will increase in 2022, and we will see many more such exciting applications, which would be a result of the combination of IoT and Big Data.
+The sophistication level of these sensors will increase, and we will see many more such exciting applications, which would be a result of the combination of IoT and Big Data analytics.